derptest/phpmachinist/README.md

         array(
-            'role'    => 'USER',                           // The user will default to the STANDARD_USER role 'active'  => true                              // The user will default to active 'company' => Machinist::Relationship($company) // Create relationshi
+            'role'    => 'USER',                           // The user will default to the STANDARD_USER role 'active'  => true                              // The user will default to active 'company' => Machinist::Relationship($company) // Create relationship
         ),
-        'user',                                            // The "user" table/collection to used 'default'                                          // Data store.
+        'user',                                            // The "user" table/collection to used.
+Not required
+                                                           // as the name is the same as the table/collection 'default'                                          // Data store.
 Not required if "default" );